kyma-project/kyma/docs/04-operation-guides/operations/ac-03-application-connector-certificates.md

 >**NOTE:** To use a custom certificate and key, you must override both values.
 If either the certificate or key is incorrect or isn't provided, a new certificate and key pair is generated.

-This is a sample ConfigMap that overrides the default values with a custom certificate and key:
+This is a sample ConfigMap that overrides the default values with a custom CA root certificate and key:
 ```yaml
 apiVersion: v1
 kind: ConfigMap